Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes: Abstract

 \section{Abstract}

-The main purpose of this paper is to study time-inhomogeneous one-dimensional branching processes (mainly on a continuous but also on a discrete state space) with the help of recent achievements in Loewner Theory dealing with evolution families of holomorphic self-maps in simply connected domains of the complex plane.
+This paper continues the research project launched in~[Constr.\ Approx.\ (2025) \href{https://doi.org/10.1007/s00365-023-09675-9}{DOI~10.1007/s00365-023-09675-9}] and aimed at studying time-inhomogeneous one-dimensional branching processes (mainly on a continuous but also on a discrete state space) with the help of recent achievements in Loewner Theory dealing with evolution families of holomorphic self-maps in simply connected domains of the complex plane.
 Under a suitable stochastic continuity condition, we show that the families of the Laplace exponents of branching processes on~$[0,\infty]$ can be characterized as topological (i.e.\ depending continuously on the time parameters) reverse evolution families whose elements are Bernstein functions.
 For the case of a stronger regularity w.r.t. time, we establish a Loewner\,--\,Kufarev type ODE for the Laplace exponents and characterize branching processes with finite mean in terms of the vector field driving this~ODE.
-Similar results are obtained for families of probability generating functions for branching processes on the discrete state space $\{0,1,2,\ldots\}\cup\{\infty\}$.
-In addition, we find necessary and sufficient conditions for ``spatial'' embeddability of such branching processes into branching processes on~$[0,\infty]$.
+Similar results are obtained for families of probability generating functions of branching processes on the discrete state space $\{0,1,2,\ldots\}\cup\{\infty\}$.
+In addition, we find a necessary and sufficient condition for ``spatial'' embeddability of such branching processes into branching processes on~$[0,\infty]$.
 Finally, we give some probabilistic interpretations of the Denjoy\,--\,Wolff point at~$0$ and at~$\infty$.